Informatievlaanderen/VSDS-LDES-E2E-testing/tests/021.server-upgrade/README.md

 # Upgrading an LDES Server
-This test verifies the upgrade procedure for an LDES Server in a typical scenario with Nifi or the LDI-orchestrator.
+This test verifies the upgrade procedure for an LDES Server in a typical scenario with the LDI-orchestrator.
 We do not want to interrupt the inflow of data as some system (such as Orion) cannot buffer the messages, and consequently we would lose some during the upgrade process.

-This test uses a docker environment containing a data generator simulating the system pushing data, a NiFi or LDI workbench, an LDES data store (mongoDB), an old LDES server and a new LDES server (both setup for timebased fragmentation).
+This test uses a docker environment containing a data generator simulating the system pushing data, a LDIO workbench, an LDES data store (mongoDB), an old LDES server and a new LDES server (both setup for timebased fragmentation).

 The server upgrade will include changesets that alter the database schema.
 We will also verify that these changes have been implemented.